indifferen7/advent-of-code-2016/day-1/README.md

-# day-1

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Solution for day 1

+This project contains not very pretty Clojure code I wrote to solve http://adventofcode.com/2016/day/1. :)